 We also consider nestings of a symmetry preserving algorithm with a standard (nonsymmetric) tensor contraction.
 Nonsymmetric tensor contractions are equivalent to matrix-matrix products with an appropriate choice of matrix dimensions.
 Like for symmetric tensor contractions, we assume tensor dimensions are equal size and classify contractions by the tuple $(s,t,v)$.
 When one of $s,t,v$ is zero, the number of products needed to compute the contraction matches the size of the largest tensor ($n^{s+t+v}=n^{\max(s+t,s+v,v+t)}$), and the corresponding bilinear encoding matrix is (some permutation of) the identity matrix, with a rank expansion of $\tilde{\sigma}(k)=k$.
-When this is the case for nonsymmetric contractions, a tight communication lower bounds can be derived just by considering the rank expansion of a single matrix.
+When this is the case for nonsymmetric contractions, tight communication lower bounds thereof can be derived just by considering the rank expansion of a single matrix.
 For the symmetry preserving algorithm, for any choice of $s,t,v$, a tight communication lower bound can be derived from the rank expansion of just one of the matrices.
-Consequently, we can use our general lower bounds on the rank expansion of a Kronecker product of matrices to derive tight communication lower bounds by restricting the type of nonsymmetric contraction performed. \begin{lemma} For the bilinear algorithm $(\B A \otimes \B U , \B B \otimes \B V, \B C \otimes \B W)$, where $(\B A, \B B, \B C)$ is a symmetry preserving contraction of symmetric tensors of order $s+v$ and $v+t$ over $v$ indices and all dimensions equal to $n_1$, while $(\B U, \B V, \B W)$ is a contraction of nonsymmetric tensors of order $s'+v'$ and $v'+t'$ over $v'$ indices with all dimension equal to $n'_2$.
+For further details on these lower bounds and optimal algorithms, see~\cite{solomonik2017communication} (Section 7 discusses upper bounds).
+Consequently, we can use our general lower bounds on the rank expansion of a Kronecker product of matrices to derive communication lower bounds that we expect are tight by restricting the type of nonsymmetric contraction performed. \begin{lemma} \editstwo{Consider} the bilinear algorithm $(\B A \otimes \B U , \B B \otimes \B V, \B C \otimes \B W)$, where $(\B A, \B B, \B C)$ is a symmetry preserving contraction of symmetric tensors of order $s+v$ and $v+t$ over $v$ indices and all dimensions equal to $n_1$, while $(\B U, \B V, \B W)$ is a contraction of nonsymmetric tensors of order $s'+v'$ and $v'+t'$ over $v'$ indices with all dimension equal to $n'_2$.
 If $t'=0$, we can lower bound the rank expansion of $\B A\otimes \B U$ by